-There are LOTS of ways to work a provisional cast on, I find this method a little less fussy than the crochet chain method, although both work just fine.
-I find lefties are concerned this method won’t work for them, but I assure you it is a 2 handed process (just like knitting), you don’t need to work anything differently.
+There are LOTS of ways to work a provisional cast on, I find this particular method a little less fussy than the crochet chain method, although both work just fine.
+Let’s get started!

-Note: the size of the crochet hook doesn’t matter, the tension of your cast on is determined by your needle, not the hook.
+To get started you will need a crochet hook, your needle, waste yarn.
+The size of the crochet hook isn’t critical, the tension of your cast on is determined by your needle, not the hook.

-Step 1: Using waste yarn wake a slip knot and place it over the hook
+- Using waste yarn make a slip knot and place it over the hook

 Now that all of your sts have been cast on you can start working with the yarn for your project.
 If you are working in the round, your work will not be joined in the round until the second round.

 NOTE: The first round after this type of provisional cast on should be knit or purled.
 If you work ribbing or a pattern stitch it will be difficult to un-pick the provisional cast on (it will work but it doesn’t ‘unzip’ easily like it does if the first row/round is entirely knit or entirely purled)

 - Unpick the knot in your crochet chain and start to unravel.

 - As the live stitches become unpicked, start placing them on your needles.
 You can either insert your needle first, then pull the provisional cast on loop out, or you can pull the provisional cast on loop out first and pick up the hanging live stitch, whichever method makes you the most comfortable.
 Continue working in this way until all of your stitches have been picked up.

 There you have it!
 Continue picking up stitches and un-picking the provisional cast on until you have them all.
 Sometimes there is one fewer stitch than you cast on, even though you don’t have any dropped stitches.
 This happens because the pick up is actually 1/2 stitch off and it’s easy to miss the first one.
 Not to worry, just increase by 1 stitch on the next row.

 When might you use a provisional cast on?